The Gifts of the Magician: Translations

 William Henry Jones and Lewis L. Kropf gave an abridged summary of the tale, translating the instruments as a kantele, a fiddle, and a flute.

 French author Eugéne Beauvois translated the tale as Les dons du Diable ("The gifts from the Devil"), where the instruments are a harpe, a violon and a flûte.

 Analysis

-Eero Salmelainen compared the tale with Norwegian tale Grimsborken ("Dapplegrim") and French literary fairy tale The Story of Pretty Goldilocks.
+Eero Salmelainen compared the tale with Norwegian tale Grimsborken ("Dapplegrim") and French literary fairy tale The Story of Pretty Goldilocks, both catalogued as ATU 531.

-Other tales of this type include The Magician's Horse and Little Johnny Sheep-Dung.
-Similar motifs are found in Iron John, Guerrino and the Savage Man, and The Hairy Man.

 The dispossessing of the king is found in The Grateful Beasts, Ferdinand the Faithful and Ferdinand the Unfaithful, The Firebird and Princess Vasilisa, and King Fortunatus's Golden Wig.